TanametTpk/techcast-speech-app/README.md

 # Introduction
-Live chat controller is code for control your pc(window only) with live chat on youtube/discord/twitch
+Speech App is code for control your pc(window only) with live chat on youtube/discord/twitch

 # Features
 - get chat from youtube/discord/twitch/facebook live chat and control pc